stephenbeckr/stephenbeckr.github.io/index.md

   - Liam is working for IBM Research Dublin
   - Osman is working for Fujitsu
   - Erik is working for Archer Dx
+  - Richie is working with FieldLine Inc on our joint project
 - Summer internships for 2019
   - Zhishen (Leo) Huang at Respond Software
   - Richie Clancy at Sensory, Inc